 The Company, through K2 and its investments in underlying companies, has invested in unquoted shares in the Portfolio Companies.
 In the absence of observable prices, as described in Note 4.1, valuation techniques are used to compute the fair value of the investments held by K2 and its underlying companies.
-The fair value the un-exited investment in a portfolio company as at 31 March 2017 is based on the valuation carried out by an independent international property valuer - CB Richard Ellis South Asia Private Limited ("the Valuer") based on the guidelines issued by the Royal Institution of Chartered Surveyors (RICS), UK.
-The valuation makes use of the discounted cash flow ("DCF") method, to value the project.
+The fair value of the un-exited investment in a portfolio company as at 30 September 2017 is based on the internal desktop valuation carried out by the Investment Manager which is derived from the valuation conducted by the independent international property valuer - CB Richard Ellis South Asia Private Limited ("the Valuer") as at 31 March 2017 based on the guidelines issued by the Royal Institution of Chartered Surveyors (RICS), UK.
+The valuation makes use of the Discounted Cash Flow ("DCF") method, to value the project.
 This method seeks to make use of recent real estate transactions similar in nature to the project, where available and relevant, and of a number of assumptions and judgments obtained from the Investment Manager.
 Hence, this investment is classified under level 3.